OneNextGeneration/ONEchain/README.md

 ## Unzip the file, and rename it for ease:
 sudo unzip besu-22.1.1.zip; sudo mv besu-22.1.1 .ongc

-## Add environment so you can run EnterChain client from anywhere:
+## Add environment so you can run OneNG client from anywhere:
 sudo nano ~/.bashrc

 ## Add the following line to the end of the file.
 Make sure to put your username: